csm-kb/csm-kb/README.md

 - I know my way around compiler + language design and computer architecture (including research into photonics), courtesy of my post-graduate studies.
 - For the same reason (+ personal projects), I have experience with player-first game design and game systems + UI engineering in Godot, Unity, and Unreal Engine.
 - I could reinvent the computer from memory, if required... thank you, Nand2Tetris!
-- I nearly worked for 10 Chambers on _GTFO_, but was stolen by Microsoft to work on Azure App Services + Functions. (and then CERN to work on CI/CD modernization...)
+- I nearly worked for the game studio **10 Chambers** on _GTFO_, but was stolen by Microsoft to work on Azure App Services + Functions. (and then CERN to work on CI/CD modernization, etc...)

 </details>
 <hr/>